zmeany/zmeany/README.md

 # Hey there! 👋

-I'm a developer from Germany who likes to build things, try out new ideas and see where they lead.
+I'm a developer from Germany who enjoys turning ideas into real projects.

-I spend most of my time working on software, websites, interfaces and game-related projects.
-I'm not focused on just one technology
+I work across software development, web technologies, interfaces and game-related projects.
+I like building things from the ground up, understanding how they work and experimenting with different technologies along the way.

-I enjoy exploring different areas of development and seeing what I can create with them.
+My interests also extend beyond pure software development — from operating systems, computer networks and hardware to databases, embedded systems and electronics.

 ---